alienlebarge/name-sans-roadmap/README.md

 This repo is a public roadmap for Name Sans, currently in-progress and available at Future Fonts.
 Its primary purpose is to provide a central location for documenting issues and work currently being explored.

-Do you have feedback, feature requests, or bug reports for Name Sans?
+Do you have a question, feature request, or bug report for Name Sans?
 Awesome!
 Please file it in the [issues](https://github.com/arrowtype/name-sans-roadmap/issues).

 *Note: Name Sans is ***not*** an open-source font.
 If you would like to try demo fonts or purchase a license for desktop & web usage, please go to https://www.futurefonts.xyz/arrowtype/name-sans.*